Taiwan on alert for post-inauguration Chinese drills

-TAIPEI, May 1 (Reuters) - Taiwan is on alert for China to carry out military exercises after the inauguration of President-elect Lai Ching-te this month, the island's top security official said on Wednesday, noting that Beijing usually begins such drills in June.
+TAIPEI, May 1 (Reuters) - Taiwan is on alert for China to carry out military exercises after the inauguration of President-elect Lai Ching-te this month, the island's top security official said on Wednesday, adding China has already begun using unusual new tactics.

 China, which views democratically governed Taiwan as its own territory, has a strong dislike of Lai, believing him a dangerous separatist.
 China's government has rejected his repeated offers of talks, including one made last week.